codeonlyjs/website/content/guide/templates.md

 ## Declaring a Component Template

-A CodeOnly component declares its template as a static member of the component class:
+Most components declare their template as a static field named `template` on the component class:

 ```js
 class MyComponent extends Component